Academic Programmes

 • To promote an awareness of healthy eating among children which will be of benefit to them throughout their lives

-A free lunch is provided for all children at the school.Some children may prefer not to avail of this and these children are free to bring in their own packed lunch to school.
-Each child is offered a choice of bread/roll type,choice of filling,and whether or not to have butter.Fruit and a drink is also included and again a choice is available for both.A small treat is provided with each lunch which is chosen to reflect more healthy options e.g. a rice cake,a small muffin etc.).We encourage parents to choose less sugary treats.Children are discouraged from bringing foods from the top shelf of the food pyramid to school(e.g.bars,biscuits,fizzy drinks,crisps).Since top shelf foods are acceptable in moderation,we suggest that on Friday,parents may give their child one treat to bring to school.
+Currently, a free snack and hot lunch is provided for all childrenat the school.
+Some children may prefer not to avail of this and these children are free to bring in their own packed lunch to school.
+Each child is offered a choice of hot lunch delivered fresh each day, offering a variety of dishes including chicken korma, spaghetti bolognese, meat, vegetables and potatoes, etc. Fruit and a snack is also included and again a choice is available for both.
+We encourage parents to choose less sugary treats.
+Children are discouraged from bringing foods from the top shelf of the food pyramid to school (e.g. bars, biscuits, fizzy drinks, crisps).
+Since top shelf foods are acceptable in moderation, we suggest that on Friday, parents may give their child one treat to bring to school.

 Children who prefer to bring their own lunch to school are encourged to bring one food item from each of the bottom four shelves of the pyramid to provide a balanced meal.